edshee/event-registration/README.md

 ## Usage

-Before people can register for your events you need to configure the app.
+Before people can register for your events you need to configure your app.
 To do this:
 1. Go to `<your-app-url>/admin`
 2. Give your application a name and (optional) tagline
 3. Create at least one event